Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

+Returning to Fig.~\ref{fig.diaminoacenes}, where amine-anchors have been used in transport measurements for a series of acenes, we analyze the trends observed there thus giving a fresh example to demonstrate how useful these concepts can be.
 In our analysis we will assume that the level-broadening is less sensitive to the position of the anchor groups, transverse or longitudinal, as compared to the level spacing, which we will refer to as $\eTrans(N)$ and $\eLong(N)$, respectively.
 Our assumption implies that the expansion coefficients $c_\mathcal{L,R}$ in \eqref{et55} for the transversal and longitudinal placing of the anchor groups are roughly the same.\footnote{ To motivate this statement, we recall that in tight-binding descriptions the level broadening is given by $|t|^2\rho_\text{Fermi}$ where $t$ denotes a hopping matrix element between the molecule and the reservoir and $\rho_\text{Fermi}$ the density of states on the reservoir contact site.
-One would expect that neither $t$ nor $\rho_\text{Fermi}$ are very sensitive to the placement of the contacts, transverse or longitudinal.
-Indirect effects are ignored here.
-Such effects can occur in experiments, because in the process of contact formation the likelihood of a specific contact geometry forming may be sensitive to the shape of the molecule. } Furthermore, from \textcite{Yelin2016} we adopt the result that transport will be LUMO-based, so that $\epsilon_{1}$ is positive for both cases, longitudinal and transversal.
+One would expect that neither $t$ nor $\rho_\text{Fermi}$ are very sensitive to the placement of the contacts, transverse or longitudinal. } Furthermore, from \textcite{Yelin2016} we adopt the result that transport will be LUMO-based, so that $\epsilon_{1}$ is positive for both cases, longitudinal and transversal.
 Since the asymptotic values of the conductance seen in Fig.~\ref{fig.diaminoacenes} are very different, $\transmission^\text{long}_{\infty}{\ll} \transmission^\text{trans}_\infty$, we conclude $\eTrans_{1}{\ll} \eLong_1$.
 This finding is understood as follows: Due to the electrophilic character of nitrogen, the amino-based anchor groups pull the LUMO-level closer to $\Fermi$.
 If the anchor groups are far apart (longitudinal) they compete when attracting molecule-based charge, while they cooperate if they are close (transverse).
 Therefore, the LUMO is expected to be closer to $\Fermi$ in the latter case and the transmission is enhanced.
 The difference between $\eTrans_{1}$ and $\eLong_1$ is further amplified by image charges in the leads.
 These have the effect of reducing the HOMO--LUMO gap, and this reduction grows strongly when the electrodes are closer to the molecule.

 We observe that in the limit of short wires, there is no pronounced difference between both cases, $\transmission^\text{long} = \transmission^\text{trans}$ for $N \downarrow 1$.
 This matching condition can be satisfied if the large contribution of the longitudinal case, $\eLong_{1}$, is partially canceled by the second term $\eLong_{2}$ in \eqref{et54}.
 To facilitate this, the two coefficients should have opposite signs, $\eLong_{1}{\approx} {-}\eLong_{2}$.
 Note that there is no such expectation in the transverse case.
 Correspondingly, Eq.~\eqref{et56} predicts an asymptotic decay of the transmission in the longitudinal case (crossover length $N_\text{max}{=}|\epsilon_1/\epsilon_2|{\approx} 1$) and an increase in the transverse case, qualitatively consistent with the experiment shown in Fig.~\ref{fig.diaminoacenes}.